Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 This sales question helps the sales rep understand the customer’s priorities.

-For example, a sales rep can ask, “What are your short-term and long-term goals for your business, and how can our solution help you achieve them?”
+A sales rep can ask, “What are your short-term and long-term goals for your business, and how can our solution help you achieve them?”

 F. Benefit-driven questions